 Price: 5.50 USD

 Schokoladenmuseum, or the Chocolate Museum, is one of Cologne’s top attractions amongst families with young children.
-This tour of the chocolate museum includes and in-depth explanation of the the culture and history of chocolate, starting with the old American traditions of the Mayans and the Aztecs, through the Baroque age and finally through the industrialisation period.
+This hidden gem in Cologne includes and in-depth explanation of the the culture and history of chocolate.
+The history of this sweet dessert starts with the old American traditions of the Mayans and the Aztecs, through the Baroque age and finally through the industrialisation period.
 Friendly and enthusiastic tour guides will also bring visitors through the chocolate making process, from the grinding of the cacao beans to the eventual refinement of the beans into the smooth, chilled bars we love so dearly.

 The Chocolate Museum Cologne Entrance Ticket